 Use of “Tilak” has reduced significantly in public, although its use during the “Puja” ceremony is still quite popular.

 “Namaste” as a word of greetings, is getting popular even in Western countries.
-It is less aggressive, more meaningful, and very spiritual.
+It is less aggressive, more hygenic, more meaningful, and very spiritual.

 Touching feet of the guru, parents, and elders etc. is an ongoing tradition in the Hindu society.
-Some people follow this tradition earnestly even after growing old and acquiring high positions.
+Some people follow this tradition earnestly even after growing old and acquiring high positions, although many others do not now!

 Offering prayers before meals in homes remains in vogue, although not by majority.